drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

     return random.choice(container)
 ```

-We can then call this function, passing our `bag` to it as the `container` from
+You can then call this function, passing `bag` to it as the `container`
-which to pick:
+from which to pick:

 ```{code-cell} ipython3
 :tags: [nbval-ignore-output]